 The branch office is a dependent part of the foreign mother company.
 However, it has its own management and bookkeeping.
 Its registration at the local court in charge is required.
 The registration is not too straight-forward, due to the fact that the court of registration has to look into the corporate structure of the foreign mother company.
+The liability of the branch is not limited to its operations in Germany, but the foreign mother is fully liable for it.

-With respect to taxes, the income has to be fully declared as German tax law considers such branch offices so-called permanent establishments.
-Therefore, tax declarations also have to be filed in Germany even with the availability of treaties for the avoidance of double taxation.
+With respect to taxes, the income has to be fully declared as German tax law considers such branch offices as permanent establishments.
+Therefore, tax declarations also must be filed in Germany even with the availability of treaties for the avoidance of double taxation.

 A simple representative office in Germany of a foreign company in order to evaluate the market potential but not engage in business activities can be recognised as not being a permanent establishment and therefore as not subject to taxation in Germany.
-Such a representative office, however, cannot generate income and therefore has to be seen as a mere cost center instead of a profit center.
+Such a representative office, however, cannot generate income and therefore must be seen as a mere cost center instead of a profit center.